platform-experience/serviceportal-widget-library/pe-approval-card/Readme.md

-You can overide these variables at portal level using the **themes**.
+You can override these variables at portal level using the **themes**.